istio/community/org-gen/README.md

 Changes can be tested with `make test`.

 To add yourself to the Org, please add your name under `members.yaml`.

+To add yourself as a developer, which is given additional access to repos, add yourself under `developers.yaml` instead.

-Groups, such as working groups and release managers, are controlled by the `members.yaml` file.
+Teams, such as working groups and release managers, are controlled by the `teams.yaml` file.